comevussor/Apache-Hive-queries-on-IMDB-open-database/CAP theorem and HBAse.md

 If the vote is to be changed to 8 for instance :

-`put 'judgement', 'tt001_001', 'opinion:vote', '8', 'opinion:comments', 'Good enough', 'meta:title', 'tt001', 'meta:date', '20181215'`
+`put 'judgement', 'tt001_001', 'opinion:vote', '8'`

 This will append the new data without removing the previous one.
-Date stamping will ensure that at reading time, the updated data is loaded.
+Timestamping will ensure that at reading time, the updated data is loaded.

 ## Query HBase